tkn-tub/ns3-gym/doc/manual/source/tracing.rst

   ...
   helper.EnableAsciiIpv4 ("prefix", ipv4, 1);

-In this case, no trace contexts are written to the ascii trace file since they would be redundant.
+In this case, no trace contexts are written to the ASCII trace file since they would be redundant.
 The system will pick the file name to be created using the same rules as described in the pcap section, except that the file will have the suffix ".tr" instead of ".pcap".

-If you want to enable ascii tracing on more than one interface and have all traces sent to a single file, you can do that as well by using an object to refer to a single file.
+If you want to enable ASCII tracing on more than one interface and have all traces sent to a single file, you can do that as well by using an object to refer to a single file.
 We have already something similar to this in the "cwnd" example above::